ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 If you want breadcrumbs to have more items than just one, you can specify more paths and names with the `/` delimiter.

-In the example below when breadcrumbs are generated there will be two elements (Profile and Blog list)
+In the example below when breadcrumbs are generated there will be two elements (Profile and Blog list):

 ``` yaml hl_lines="5 6"
 custom_blog_index: